geoschem/GEOSChem-python-tutorial/README.md

 The password is not too useful in this case because the signal only goes through your SSH connection, and is not visible to the external world.

+Visit `localhost:8999` in your local web browser, then you should see a notebook interface.
 A working example can be found [in the GEOSChem-on-cloud project](http://cloud-gc.readthedocs.io/en/stable/chapter02_beginner-tutorial/quick-start.html#step-4-analyze-output-data-with-python-optional), where you manually connect to the Jupyter notebook on Amazon cloud.

 # Why Python